Mausam Noor: Indian National Congress

 In March 2014, the Congress party announced that Noor would participate from her own constituency for the upcoming general election.
 She was re-elected after defeating Khagen Murmu of the Communist Party of India (Marxist) by a margin of 65,705 votes.
 She was polled 388,000 votes.
 From 1 September 2014 to 31 August 2015, she served as a member of Committee on Papers Laid on the Table and Standing Committee on Rural Development.
 On 1 September 2014, she also became a member of Consultative Committee, Ministry of Minority Affairs.

 Although Malda has been a bastion of the Congress party, they lost a large number of Zilla Parishad elections and Panchayat samiti elections to the ruling Trinamool Congress with Bharatiya Janata Party making inroads in the region.
 To make amends, Noor started organizing rallies and visiting villages.

+Mausam Noor, the Rajya Sabha MP and niece of the legendary Ghani Khan Chowdhury, recently made a significant return to the Indian National Congress on January 3, 2026.
+This high-profile homecoming occurred just months before her Upper House term was set to expire and ahead of the critical West Bengal Assembly elections.
+By resigning from the Trinamool Congress (TMC), she expressed a desire to reclaim her family's historic political legacy in Malda, stating that "Bengal needs a change, and let it begin with me."
+Her return is widely viewed as a strategic reinforcement for Congress, aiming to restore its former dominance in the region.